madhih05/TicTacToe/README.md

 2. Player X goes first — click any cell to place your mark
 3. Players alternate turns in real-time
 4. First to get 3 in a row (horizontal, vertical, or diagonal) wins!
-5. Click "Restart Game" to play again
+5. Click "Restart Game" to quit game and start a new game

 ## Project Structure